whitneyburton/portfolios/students/1706-front/nick-teets/1706FEM2 - Nick-Teets-portfolio.md

 ## Areas of Emphasis

 This module I wanted to continue good study habits to stay on top of the curriculum.
-I wanted to help module 1 students by providing multiple pairing sessions a week, as well as present myself as an approachable programmer that no one would feel apprehensive about approaching.
+I set out to help module 1 students by providing multiple pairing sessions a week, as well as present myself as an approachable programmer that no one would feel apprehensive about approaching.
 I also wanted to work more with classmate and learn each person's learning styles.

 ## Rubric Scores